Ultimate Guide to Cleaning Plaster Walls: Tips and Techniques

 • Bucket filled with warm water

-• Rubber gloves (optional, but advisable)
+• Rubber gloves (optional, but a good idea)

 Protect the Floor and Furniture